-As you can see, hard clipping produces a result that’s very similar to a square wave &, as a result, gives us more of a harsh sounding signal.
+As you can see, hard clipping produces a result that's very similar to a square wave &, gives us more of a harsh sounding signal, providing digital distortion.

-Soft clipping, on the other hand, gives us a closer result to the original sine waveform that was run through the clipper.
+Soft clipping on the other hand, gives us a closer result to the original sine waveform that was run through the clipper, and rounds it off in an almost sine wave fashion.
+This gives a softer, warmer distortion.

 Now let's have a listen to how it affects the audio with these 2 examples.